 The first character of an identifier must not be a digit to avoid ambiguity with literal numbers.

-Comments are crucial for explaining the intent and logic behind HCL configurations.
+Comments are how you explain the intent and logic behind HCL configurations.
 HCL supports three syntaxes:

 Hash Symbol (#) - Single-line comment (idiomatic and recommended):